Middle States Blog: A Poem

 Middle States Blog: A Visit to Florence Center

 This week officially began the first part of our Syracuse University Middle States Visit.
-The chair of our site team, Dr. James Bean, Northeastern University’s provost, joined Syracuse University’s provost, Dr. Michele Wheatly, and Petra Hejnova, Syracuse Abroad interim executive director, for an evaluation of our Syracuse Florence Center.
+The chair of our site team, Dr. James Bean, Northeastern University’s provost, joined Syracuse University’s provost, Dr. Michele Wheatly, and Dr. Petra Hejnova, Syracuse Abroad interim executive director, for an evaluation of our Syracuse Florence Center.

 Syracuse University Provost Michele Wheatly, center; Rochelle Ford, second from left, co-chair of the University’s self-study steering committee; and Petra Hejnova, interim executive director of Syracuse University Abroad, join Middle States site team chair Dr. James Bean, right, for a tour of the University’s Florence Center in Italy.